genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/08_run-the-application-docker.md

 </TabItem>
 <TabItem value="WSL">

+If you are running on wsl, your processes has already been started.
 Now, let's run the Genesis command `mon` to see if all processes are up and running on the server:

 In the Gradle menu on the right of IntelliJ, select **genesisproduct-alpha**/**alpha-deploy**/**Tasks**/**genesisscripts**/**mon**.